 Dan Rattiner of Dan’s Papers did it again!
 Dan’s Taste of Two Forks, held on Saturday, July 14, honoring Gerry Hayden, executive chef owner of the North Fork Table and Inn in Southold, was a sold-out success.
 A celebration of our local fare in the hands of talented chefs and wineries from the North and South Forks produced dizzying rounds of deliciousness.

-Crowding the many tables with chefs offering a variety of tastes, guests enjoyed mouthwatering circles of zucchini wrapped ratatouille topped with tomato foam from the North Fork Table and Inn, creative savory spiced duck rillettes with summer vegetables from Luce + Hawkins, lobster pierogi with red wine marmalade from the Riverhead Project, scallops Nicoise with heirloom tomatoes, olives and micro basil from Nick & Toni’s, Navy Beach’s pulpo (octopus) ceviche with Peruvian potatoes and tamarind flavoring, juicy burgers with red wine caramelized onions from Banzai Burger, Cowfish’ sumptuous, falling off the bone, Danish ribs (I hear the favorite of the b of Denmark), thirst quenching chilled gazpacho dotted with shrimp from Beaumarchais, an amazing array of original cookies from Sarabeth of Sarabeth’s in New York City and ever so many more delectable tastes.
+Crowding the many tables with chefs offering a variety of tastes, guests enjoyed mouthwatering circles of zucchini wrapped ratatouille topped with tomato foam from the North Fork Table and Inn, creative savory spiced duck rillettes with summer vegetables from Luce + Hawkins, lobster pierogi with red wine marmalade from the Riverhead Project, scallops Nicoise with heirloom tomatoes, olives and micro basil from Nick & Toni’s, Navy Beach’s pulpo (octopus) ceviche with Peruvian potatoes and tamarind flavoring, juicy burgers with red wine caramelized onions from Banzai Burger, Cowfish’ sumptuous, falling off the bone, Danish ribs (I hear the favorite of the Queen of Denmark), thirst quenching chilled gazpacho dotted with shrimp from Beaumarchais, an amazing array of original cookies from Sarabeth of Sarabeth’s in New York City and ever so many more delectable tastes.

 The cause benefitted Have A Heart Community Trust.